 Until a couple of years back, setting up a payment gateway as a mammoth task.
 It used to involve a lot of documentation, verification, huge setup feeds and technical know-how to make it work.
 But now, it has become very easy to set up a payment gateway for selling your products in India.

-When we started ProfitBooks, we evaluated lot of payment gateway providers and finally settled for 2 of them.
-I’m sharing what we had learnt during past few years.
+When we started ProfitBooks, we evaluated a lot of payment gateway providers and finally settled for 2 of them.
+I’m sharing what we had learnt during the past few years.

 5 Things to consider before setting up a payment gateway